Jetbuilt/jetbuilt-api-docs/source/includes/_prices.md

 <%= shell_example('/pricing_tiers/<TIER_ID>/prices/<ID>', command: 'DELETE') %>

-> Response: Status - No Content
+> Status: 204 No Content

 This endpoint allows you to delete a price from a pricing tier.